Florida Institute of Technology

 Val Silvestrini

-In 2022-2023, Val Silvestrini enters her 14th season as the head softball coach at Florida Tech.
-During her tenure with softball program, Silvestrini has compiled a 356-267 record.
-As of April 3, 2021, she is holds the distinction of being the program's leader in wins as she surpassed the late Hall of Famer Dr. Nancy Bottge's mark of 316.
-The Argentine also the team's only coach to win a Sunshine State Conference Championship and NCAA South Region titles.
+In 2024-2025, Val Silvestrini enters her 15th season as the head softball coach at Florida Tech.
+During her tenure with the softball program, Silvestrini has compiled a 409-310 record.
+As of April 3, 2021, she holds the distinction of being the program's leader in wins as she surpassed the late Hall of Famer Dr. Nancy Bottge's mark of 316.
+The Argentine is also the team's only coach to win a Sunshine State Conference Championship and NCAA South Region titles.

-During the 2022 campagin, Val led the Panthers to a 30+ win season amassing a mark of 32-20 with a 15-15 SSC record.
-Six Panthers earned SSC honors, two named to the Cosida Academic All-District team, and one selected to the D2CCA and NFCA All-South Region teams.
+Val Silvestrini's strategic leadership was evident during the 2022 campaign, where she guided the Panthers to a successful 30+ win season, amassing a mark of 32-20 with a 15-15 SSC record.
+The team's performance was recognized with six Panthers earning SSC honors, two being named to the Cosida Academic All-District team, and one being selected to the D2CCA and NFCA All-South Region teams.
+These achievements underline Val Silvestrini's ability to lead the team to success.

-The 2019 season was Florida Tech's greatest season in program history.
-Silvestrini coached the team to the program's first Sunshine State Conference title, highest national ranking at No. 4, second trip to the NCAA South Super Regional and tied the Panthers' win record with 42 with 23 coming in SSC play.
-With her coaching, Melanie Murphy became the second player in program history and first since Elisa Bartolo, in 1995 and 1996, to earn All-America honors.
+The 2019 season was a historic one for Florida Tech.
+Under Silvestrini's coaching, the team clinched the program's first Sunshine State Conference title, achieved the highest national ranking at No. 4, made their second trip to the NCAA South Super Regional, and tied the Panthers' win record with 42, with 23 coming in SSC play.
+With her coaching, Melanie Murphy became the second player in program history and the first since Elisa Bartolo, in 1995 and 1996, to earn All-America honors, marking a significant milestone for the program.

-2018 was a banner year for Florida Tech as the team went 32-21 and 16-14 in the SSC.
-Despite a slow start to the season, Florida Tech picked it up and made a run for the post season but fell just outside the cutoff point for the tournament.
-Under her tutelage, two members of the team earned first team All-SSC which was the first for the program since 2016.
+After winning 26 games in 2017 and their first sweep against Rollins, which had not been accomplished since Silvestrini became head coach in 2009, Florida Tech went 32-21 and 16-14 in the SSC in 2018.
+Despite a slow start to the season, Florida Tech picked it up and made a run for the postseason but fell just outside the cutoff point for the tournament.
+Under her tutelage, two members of the team earned first-team All-SSC honors, which was the first for the program since 2016.

-In the 2016 season, she guided the Panthers to the best season in program history, as Florida Tech not only advanced to postseason play for the first time in school history, but also claimed the NCAA DII South Region Championship to advanced to the NCAA Super Regionals.
+In the 2016 season, she guided the Panthers to the best season in program history.
+Florida Tech not only advanced to postseason play for the first time in school history but also claimed the NCAA DII South Region Championship to advance to the NCAA Super Regionals.
 That year, Florida Tech finished the season with a 38-20 overall record and went 14-10 in Sunshine State Conference play.
 The Panthers finished the season ranked for the first time ever, sliding in at No. 19 in the NFCA poll.

-Silvistrini came to the institution from the University of North Florida, where she was the assistant coach for the Ospreys during the last two years.
-While there, she assisted in all facets of the program and helped lead UNF to consecutive winning seasons, that saw the team ranked sixth out of the 11 schools in the Atlantic Sun Conference standings each of the last two years.
+Silvistrini came to the institution from the University of North Florida, where she was the assistant coach for the Ospreys for the last two years.
+While there, she assisted in all facets of the program and helped lead UNF to consecutive winning seasons, which saw the team ranked sixth out of the 11 schools in the Atlantic Sun Conference standings each of the last two years.

 Prior to her stint at UNF, Silvestrini served as an assistant coach at Charleston Southern University and at Armstrong Atlantic State University in Savannah, Georgia, where she earned her Master of Science degree in sports medicine.
 She completed her bachelor’s degree in physical education teaching and coaching from ISEF N° 1 “Dr. Enrique Romero Brest” in Buenos Aires, Argentina.